 g) Skills: Skills represent the capabilities and competencies of individuals and teams within the organisation.
 This includes technical skills, functional expertise, and other specialised knowledge required to perform tasks and achieve strategic objectives.

-5) Bridges’ Transition model
+5) Bridges’ Transition Model

-William Bridges developed Bridges' Transition Model, a Change Management framework that helps individuals and organisations navigate the emotional and psychological transitions that occur during change.
+William Bridges developed Bridges' Transition Model, a Change Management Model that helps individuals and organisations navigate the emotional and psychological transitions that occur during change.
 This model recognises that change is not a one-time event but a process that requires individuals to go through three distinct stages, which are as follows:

 b) Neutral zone: The neutral zone, also called the "limbo" or "in-between" stage, is a period of ambiguity and exploration between the ending and the new beginning.
-During this stage, individuals are no longer in the old state, but the new state has not yet fully materialised.
+During this stage, individuals are no longer in the old state, and the new state has not yet fully materialised.
 Leaders should encourage experimentation, support, and foster a sense of psychological safety to help individuals adapt and explore new possibilities.

-c) New Beginning: The new beginning stage represents when individuals start to embrace and integrate the changes into their lives.
+c) New beginning: The new beginning stage represents when individuals start to embrace and integrate the changes into their lives.
 It involves creating new routines, establishing new relationships, and developing a sense of stability and confidence in the new state.

 6) Nudge theory